djjudas21/photodb-perl/SCHEMA.md

 | stock_dilution  | varchar(10) | Stock dilution of the toner         |

 ## TO_PRINT

+Table to catalogue negatives that should be printed

 | COLUMN_NAME | COLUMN_TYPE | COLUMN_COMMENT                  |
 |-------------|-------------|---------------------------------|